All-Origin/user-service/docs/overview.md

 ## 🎯 **Our Aim (Vision Statement)**

-To build a **production-grade User Service** that is fast, secure, scalable, and smart — capable of powering the Brainz ecosystem with seamless user management, intelligent search, and advanced data operations.
+To build a **production-grade User Service** that is fast, secure, scalable, and smart — capable of powering the Junior ecosystem with seamless user management, intelligent search, and advanced data operations.

 Our goal is to support: